TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 ⚠ The device and its accessible parts may heat up during operation.
 Avoid touching the heating elements.
 Children younger than 8 years old must stay away from the stovetop unless they are permanently supervised.

-This device may solely be used by children 8 years old or older, people with impaired physical, sensory or mental abilities, or those who lack experience and knowledge, ONLY when supervised or if they have been given adequate instruction on the use of the device and understand the dangers its use involves.
-User cleaning and maintenance may not be done by unsupervised children.
+This device may be used by children aged 8 years and above, and by persons with reduced physical, sensory, or mental capabilities, or those lacking experience and knowledge, only if they are supervised or have been given instruction concerning use of the device in a safe way and understand the hazards involved.
+Cleaning and user maintenance shall not be made by children without supervision.

 Children must not play with the device.

-⚠ Precaution.
-It is dangerous to cook with fat or oil without being present, as these may catch fire.
-Never try to extinguish a fire with water! in this event disconnect the device and cover the
+⚠ Precaution: Cooking with fat or oil without supervision can be dangerous, as these may catch fire.
+Never try to extinguish a fire with water!
+In this event, disconnect the device and cover the

-⚠ Do not store any object on the cooking areas of the stovetop.
+⚠ Do not store any objects on the cooking areas of the stovetop.
 Prevent a possible fire hazard.

-⚠ When the hotplates are in operation or have recently been in operation, some areas will be hot and can burn.
+⚠ When the hotplates are in operation or have recently been in operation, some areas will be hot and can cause burns.
 Children should be kept well away.

-⚠ Do not place metal objects, such as knives, forks, spoons or lids on the surface of the hob, as they may get very hot.
+⚠ Do not place metal objects, such as knives, forks, spoons, or lids on the surface of the hob, as they may become very hot.

-⚠️If you are frying oil, keep an eye on the cooking as the induction hobs heat up very quickly and they could ignite.
+⚠ If you are frying oil, keep an eye on the cooking, as induction hobs heat up very quickly and the oil could ignite.

-⚠ It is advisable not to use the induction hob during the pyrolitic cleaning function in the case of the pyrolitic ovens, due to the high temperature reached by this appli-ance.
+⚠ It is advisable not to use the induction hob during the pyrolytic cleaning function in the case of pyrolytic ovens, due to the high temperature reached by this appliance.

 Installation

-INSTALLATION AND SETUP SHOULD BE CARRIED OUT BY AN AUTHORISED TECHNICIAN IN LINE WITH CURRENT INSTALLATION STANDARDS.
+INSTALLATION AND SETUP SHOULD BE CARRIED OUT BY AN AUTHORIZED TECHNICIAN IN ACCORDANCE WITH CURRENT INSTALLATION STANDARDS.

 Positioning the hob